bertiewooster/bertiewooster.github.io/_posts/2023-03-10-Revisiting-a-Classic-Cheminformatics-Paper-The-Wiener-Index.md

     * using Mol_b64
     * add img:               (    9 |   10)

-## Visualizing Wiener's Model for Δt for Boiling Point of Alkanes
+## Visualizing Wiener's Model for $Δt$ for Boiling Point of Alkanes

 Considering now the substance of the paper, we plot the calculated against observed boiling points for the 94 alkanes.
 The diagonal line represents a perfect fit of model to experiment.